Timeline of reactions to the 2020 Hong Kong national security law (November 2020): 16 November

-Cause of death of Chow Tsz-lok inquiry begins
+Inquiry into cause of death of Chow Tsz-lok begins

-The cause of death of Chow Tsz-lok inquest begins, and the trial period is expected to last 25 days.
+The cause of death of Chow Tsz-lok inquest began, and the trial period was expected to last 25 days.
 His father called on citizens who witnessed the incident to provide information, try to restore the truth, and let his son rest in peace.
 In his testimony, he stated that on the night of the incident, he had reminded his son to "be careful".